 3. Why not make your own?

-If you have the will and skills, you might want to consider making your own.
-Make a wood frame and surround, waterproof the inside and, just like that, you've got yourself a cool temporary pool.
+You might want to consider making your own if you have the will and skills.
+Make a wood frame and surround, waterproof the inside, and, just like that, you've got yourself a cool temporary pool.

 4. If you don't want to make one, buy one